 (2) The board must comply with a requirement made under subsection (1).

-(3) The Commissioner for Public Sector Standards may at any time report to the Minister on the content or observance of the minimum standards in force under section 16.
+(3) The Public Sector Commissioner may at any time report to the Minister on the content or observance of the minimum standards in force under section 16.

+[Section 17 amended by No. 39 of 2010 s.
+87(3).]

 18. Designation of executive officers

 For the purposes of section 22, the board may designate a member of the staff of the corporation as an executive officer by resolution —